 A good modern-day alternative is structural insulated panels (SIPs), which offer superior airtightness and integral insulation.

-Thermally treated softwood (Accoya® or ThermoWood®) is a low-maintenance option worth considering, as is plastic (vinyl) boarding and cement particle board.
+For low-maintenance options, thermally treated softwood (Accoya or ThermoWood) is worth considering, as is plastic (vinyl) boarding and cement particle board.
 They are available pre-coloured and look convincingly like painted timber cladding.
 These options will only require occasional cleaning and should never need repainting.

 Doors & Windows